BartekJimenez/wordstreamApp/docs/readme.md

 ![review threetwo](images/reviewThree-2.png)

- For a loose SQL statement, it is similar to a query of select 'country' from regions where key = 3847, but in this application you don't need to specify the key.
+ For a loose SQL statement, it is similar to a query of select 'country' from regions where key = 3847, but in this application you don't need to specify the key clause.
 The app does it automatically.

  ## Conclusion